 My absolute favourite has to be Belly Laughs though which came back bigger than ever this year, and tickets are still available for the upcoming shows in January, which look even tastier!

-Caroline Peel, restaurant PR and total babe
+Caroline Peel, restaurant PR and total babecaroline

 Best dish: It’s got to be the chicken & chips sharing plate from Little French.
 A whole roast chicken quartered on the plate with mouth-watering amounts of herbs and olives flavouring the meat, a pile of the skinniest crunchy salty fries and a good dollop of aioli.